On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Introduction

-Finally, recent works on BQ have explored more sophisticated techniques and variations such as adaptive sampling \cite{Kan19}, active area search \cite{Ma14}, and settings with multiple related functions \cite{Ges19} (among many others), but we are not aware of any (beyond those outlined above) that are directly related to our study of theoretical error bounds in the standard noisy setting.
+{\bf Other Variants of BQ.} Finally, various works on BQ have explored more sophisticated techniques and variations such as adaptive sampling \citep{Kan19}, active area search \citep{Ma14}, and settings with multiple related functions \citep{Ges19} (among many others).
+We are not aware of any (beyond those outlined above) that are directly related to our study of theoretical error bounds in relatively standard settings.